open-education-api/open-education-api.github.io/technical/consumers-and-profiles/rio.md

 !> All calls returning collections need to support at least the `consumer` query parameter and should only return entities meant for RIO when this parameter is set to `rio`, e.g. `?consumer=rio`.

+!> All calls returning resources should have a "rio consumer object" in the `consumers` array.
+The `consumerKey` of this consumer should be set to `"rio"`.

 Furthermore, the returned entities should implement the attributes as described on this page.
 Some of this attributes are part of the additional "RIO Consumer object".
 See the general information about [specific consumers](consumers) for more information.

 ## Mapping OOAPI to RIO